MiguelDominguesKPU/INFO-3225-project/README.md

 3. As user moves in the game, MovingObjectController and CollisionDetector classes contain game logic for how player character and game objects interact.
 The Actionable and Combatable interfaces define how game objects interact with other objects.

-4. When a user finds the exit to a level, a new level is randomly built.
+4. When a user finds the exit to a level, a new level is randomly built or the game ends.